alexpdp7/v2f/README.md

 Each master-detail view *must* have an `_as_string` column, which is used to create the default user-friendly representation of the row.

-### TODO: `_user_id` column

-Each master-detail view *can* have a `_user_id` column.
-If present, v2f will automatically filter by the currently logged in user.

-Note: this probably means that the master-detail view will be a cartesian product with some user table. v2f *must* always filter by the `_user_id` column- if it does not, report a bug.

 ### TODO: other columns

 Other column names *must not* contain `__` in their names except in the special cases noted below.
 The `column_name__*` namespace is reserved for further expansion of the framework.